Acupuncture for Fertility

 The fundamentals of preconception acupuncture focuses on enriching Jing essence, optimizing egg & sperm quality and addressing implantation issues, to help couples achieve their full fertility potential and conceive a healthy baby.

-A session is done the day prior to retrieval, to help increase blood flow to the uterus, as well as reduce stress.
+When it is time for embryo transfer, acupuncture is done the day prior to help increase blood flow to the uterus, as well as reduce anxiety.
 After transfer, you will rest the remainder of that day.
 Some IVF clinics recommend 48 hours bed rest.
-Post IVF acupuncture session is done 2 days after transfer.
+Post IVF acupuncture session is done 2 days after transfer, and assists in relaxing uterine cramping and relieving stress.

 Now that you’ve conceived, congratulations!
-Pregnancy can bring on it’s own set of symptoms–number one, is nausea.
+Being pregnant can come with new health challenges, which can be managed well throughout the entire pregnancy.
 Acupuncture is a safe and effective therapy for mothers-to-be, and is well known to alleviate nausea during the first trimester.
 As pregnancy advances, acupuncture can help resolve such conditions as:

 - Nausea, Vomiting